 Below are the two options I considered:

-While the direct option offered a quicker total trip time, getting to Sydney at 6am didn’t seem fun, especially since I was traveling on a limited cash budget and could only use public transport and AirBnB.
+While the direct option offered a quicker total trip time, getting to Sydney at 6am didn’t seem fun, especially since I was travelling on a limited cash budget and could only use public transport and AirBnB.

 For $17.66 more, I instead flew overnight on the similarly timed flight to Melbourne and enjoyed a refreshing hot shower and coffee at the Virgin Australia Lounge.
 I then indulged in a hot breakfast onboard the second flight to Sydney before arriving at the more leisurely time of 8:10am.